Courses

 C E 572 BIOLOGICAL TREATMENT PROCESSES (3) The theory of biological processes used in the treatment of municipal and industrial wastewaters.

-C E 573 FATE AND TRANSPORT OF HAZARDOUS CHEMICALS (3) Theory, measurement, and estimation of the transformations of hazardous materials in ambient environments.
+C E 573 ENVIRONMENTAL ORGANIC CHEMISTRY (3) Theory, measurement, and estimation of the transformations of hazardous materials.

 C E 576 ENVIRONMENTAL TRANSPORT PROCESSES (3) Fundamentals of chemical transport in engineered environments, such as biofilm reactors, and natural systems, including aquifers and rivers.